BedrockHubIO/BedrockConnect-Serverlist/readme.md

 | Cora               | cora.land               |           |         | https://pack.bedrockhub.io/cora

 # How do I get in the list easily?
-For this purpose we have provided a Serverpack.ZIP file.
+For this purpose we have provided a <strong>Serverpack.ZIP</strong>file.

 You maintain this on your server and provide a pull-request.

-You only have to add your server in the Serverlist.json.
+You only have to add your server in the <strong>serverlist.json</strong>.
 Please add it at the very bottom!
 It should be structured as follows:

 ```json